humanexponent/interviews/full-stack-task/README.md

 Your task is to build a view (similar to the presented above, in `Personality Test Page`) where user can pick an answer for each question in a quiz.
 We've already implemented code which makes a request to backend and returns required questions and related answers.
-Each question object sent from backend includes field quizQuestionAnswers.
+Each question object sent from backend includes field `quizQuestionAnswers`.
 This field includes ids of answers that are to be displayed under this particular question.
 For example, the answers to the first question, "I feel worthless and hopeless.", are: "Strongly disagree", "Disagree", "Neither", "Agree" and "Strongly Agree".

 Use the quiz data and display quiz title, questions and answers in front end (inside `Test` component).
 Don't forget to include the submit button and the back button as well.